saturncloud/llm/examples/fine_tuning_samsum/README.md

 ### Prompts and Prompt Formats

-In order to convert the data into a data format suitable for fine tuning, we must first convert our data into an actual prompt.
-To do so, we use a `Prompt` object (specified in your configuration) to render each row (input, response, contexts) of the hugging face dataset into a string.
+The Prompt object converts data into text that the model understands.
+It leverages a PromptFormat object which has formatting information specific to the model being trained.

 ### input_ids, labels, and attention_mask